FStarLang/fstar-vscode-assistant/README.md

   * Light checking: Where F* checks the basic well-formedness of a program, but without proving that it is fully type correct.
 This form of checking is sufficient to detect basic typing errors, e.g., treating an integer as a string.
 Note, light checking corresponds to checking a definition with `--lax`.
+This form of lax checking is sometimes useful if a user wants to quickly skip past a part of the document that they will verify fully later.

   * Fly checking: Where F* implicitly light-checks the document every time the document changes.